Skip to main content

 Upon completion of the Nursing Informatics emphasis, graduates will be able to:

-• Lead change in healthcare environments by integrating nursing, information, and computer sciences to support evidence-based practice and continuous quality improvement.
+• Lead change in health care environments by integrating nursing, information, and computer sciences to support evidence-based practice and continuous quality improvement.

 • Design, implement, and evaluate health information systems that enhance clinical workflows, patient safety, and organizational efficiency.

-• Apply data analytics and informatics tools to improve patient outcomes and support strategic decision-making in healthcare delivery.
+• Apply data analytics and informatics tools to improve patient outcomes and support strategic decision-making in health care delivery.

 • Collaborate across clinical and technical domains to translate user needs into effective, user-centered informatics solutions.